shanehowe/twitter-bot/README.md

  Simple but effective.
 ## Deployment

-Currently the bot has not been deployed.
-I am researching into hosting  the python script on the cloud.
-I am hoping to deploy the bot ASAP.

-When I do be sure to tweet at it if you want to here a (bad) joke!
+The Bot has been deployed.
+It is running on repl.it.
+Be sure to check it out!

 ## Possible Future Additions